aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/_index.md

 A: For any queries or issues, you can get support through the Aspose forum [here](https://forum.aspose.com/c/psd/34).

 ## Conclusion
-You’ve now learned how to **export PSD as PNG** while preserving clipping masks using Aspose.PSD for Java.
+You’ve now learned **how to export PSD as PNG** while preserving clipping masks using Aspose.PSD for Java.
 This approach lets you automate design pipelines, integrate Photoshop assets into backend services, and maintain visual fidelity without manual export steps.
 Explore other Aspose.PSD features—like layer merging, color adjustments, and batch processing—to further streamline your workflow.

 ---

-**Last Updated:** 2025-12-17
+**Last Updated:** 2026-02-20
 **Tested With:** Aspose.PSD 24.12 for Java
 **Author:** Aspose